Go Green Go Green

 Challenge: Sensor data is frequently stored in silos, isolated from ERP, CRM, and analytics platforms—highlighting the need for Enterprise Application Integration.

-Why It Fails: Teams often struggle since they never have complete access or a complete view of data.
+Why It Fails: Teams often struggle because they lack complete access or a full view of the data.
 As a result, actionable insights remain locked in isolated systems.

 Solution